ijij6960/mutelol/README.md

 This program is very simple

-1. A smile icon will appear on your tray bard after executing mutelol.exe
+1. A smile icon will appear on your tray bar after executing mutelol.exe

 2. It will input "/mute all" automatically when you enter game